PCMDI/pcmdi.github.io/staff/Xie/index.md

 ***Atmospheric Radiation Measurement (ARM) and Atmospheric System Research (ASR)***

-*   Member of the DOE ARM-ASR Coordination Team (AACT), a constituent group that includes members from both ARM and ASR leadership (2019 – )
+*   Leader for the DOE ARM data infrastructure project at LLNL for modeling data support (2008 – )

-*   Lead ARM Translator (liaisons between the scientific community and ARM infrastructure staff members) (2019 – )
+*   Modeling Lead of the DOE ARM Architecture and Services Strategy Team (ASST) (2012 – )

-*   Member of the DOE ARM Architecture and Services Strategy Team (ASST) (2012 – )
+*   Member of the DOE ARM-ASR Coordination Team (AACT), a constituent group that includes members from both ARM and ASR leadership (2019 – 2021)

-*   PI for the DOE ARM data infrastructure project at LLNL for modeling data support (2008 – )
+*   Lead ARM Translator (liaisons between the scientific community and ARM infrastructure staff members) (2019 – 2021)

-*   PI for the DOE ARM Machine Learning Project at LLNL (2018 - 2019)
+*   Leader for the DOE ARM Machine Learning Project at LLNL (2018 - 2019)

 ## Research Highlights

-* Developed the first generation of the DOE E3SM atmosphere model (EAMv1) (Co-lead)
+* Led/Co-Led the development of the DOE E3SM atmosphere model version 1 (2018) and the next generation development of atmospheric physics for E3SM version 3 (2022)

 * Major developer/played leading role in developing the second generation of Chinese medium-range weather forecast model (1993).
 The work received the first place award of the Chinese Meteorological Administration (CMA) Science and Technology Award in 1994, the most prestigious award in CMA.

-* The convective triggering mechnaism developed in Xie et al. (2019) will be used in E3SM version 2 for improving its precipitation distribution and diurnal cycle.
+* The convective triggering mechnaism developed in Xie et al. (2019) has been used in E3SM version 2 for improving its precipitation distribution and diurnal cycle.
 The work is highlighted by eos: https://eos.org/research-spotlights/one-step-closer-to-a-milestone-in-climate-modeling

 * The new convective triggering mechanism developed in Xie and Zhang (2000) has been used in the operational weather prediction model of the Japanese Meteorological Agency (JMA) to improve its precipitation forecast in 2008.
 Relevant studies were highlighted in both “Our Changing Planet - The U.S. Climate Change Science Program for Fiscal Year 2006” and the “DOE ARM Notable Research Findings for the Past Five Years”.